 You don’t want to necessarily drink PG vape juice or VG vape juice, because they don’t taste very good and, though the US FDA says small amounts of either are safe for consumption, you’re better off with fewer additives when you ingest anything.
 And never ever drink any THC oil or vape oil that may have been prepared with butane as a solvent, which is not uncommon with commercial cartridge production.

 You’re much better off drinking THC drops, or THC tinctures, which are specifically made for immediate consumption orally, and pre-decarboxylated into THC.
 Sublingual THC drops are placed under your tongue for rapid absorption – the effects are generally felt pretty immediately – like within a few minutes.
 Or, you can add THC drops to your food and beverages, but the absorption rate is between 15 and 45 minutes later, depending on your personal metabolism, because your body absorbs things faster under your tongue than through your digestive system.
-Medible or sublingual effects generally peak at about 90 minutes, but can last hours – smoking or vaping highs come on faster, but medible THC highs last much longer.
+Medible or sublingual effects generally peak at about 90 minutes, but can last hours – THC vape and smoking highs may come on faster, but medible THC highs last much longer.

 In the United States, THC drops can only be purchased from licensed dispensaries – and cannot, as of this writing, be shipped across state lines.
-In Canada and other countries you can ship cannabis products within that country.
+In Canada you can ship cannabis products within the country.
 One particularly popular form of concentrated cannabis oil is RSO or Rick Simpson Oil, a tar-like hash oil named after a man who claimed to have used it topically to cure his own skin cancer.
 RSO is usually taken sublingually just like you would do with your own THC drops.

 (Knox Cannabis THC drops, image from Knox Medical.com)